MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 # Customize Teams app manifest

-The Teams app manifest describes how your app integrates into the Microsoft Teams.
+The Teams app manifest describes how your app integrates into Microsoft Teams.

 ::: zone pivot="visual-studio-code"

 ## Customize Teams app manifest for Visual Studio Code

-The Teams app manifest describes how your app integrates into Microsoft Teams.
+The Teams app manifest describes how your app integrates into Teams.
 For more information on manifest, see [app manifest schema for Teams](../resources/schema/manifest-schema.md).
 This section covers:

 * [Preview manifest file in local environment](#preview-manifest-file-in-local-environment)
 * [Preview manifest file in remote environment](#preview-manifest-file-in-remote-environment)